mfornace/nupack-docs-dev/sources/analysis.md

 > <img src="../figs/analysis/6-pairs.png" alt="Pair probability output" title="Example pair probability output" width="400" />

-For some use cases, you may wish to convert a `PairsMatrix` to a `scipy` matrix via the `to_sparse()` method.

 !!!
 Note
-    If you have not using an up-to-date version of Python3, you may need to include `%matplotlib inline` at the top of the Jupyter notebook for the pairs plot to appear.
+    If your installation of matplotlib is not up-to-date, you may need to include `%matplotlib inline` at the top of the Jupyter notebook for the pairs plot to appear in your notebook instead of in a separate window.

+For some use cases, you may wish to convert a `PairsMatrix` to a `scipy` matrix via the `to_sparse()` method.

 ---